chikanamakalaka/proverbs/README.md

 Create venv & install dependencies:

-> Using viritualenv here to be compatable with python2, install with "pip install virtualenv"
+> Using viritualenv here to be compatable with python3, install with "pip3 install virtualenv"

 ```
 # create venv